 Seen in this light, we’re all pilgrims.
 Wayfaring our own path towards a destination meaningful to us.
 Our daily lives, then, become our pilgrimage.

-Although I would distinguish the everyday pilgrimage from the outer (physical) and the inner (spiritual) pilgrimage, they are not totally separated.
-For our physical journeys, and the knowledge we gather on our more inward focused or spiritual quest, heavily inform our daily lives.
+The everyday pilgrimage is the merging of the outer (physical) and the inner (spiritual) pilgrimage into our daily journeys.
+For our physical journeys, and the knowledge we gather on our more inward focused or spiritual quest, heavily inform how we go about our days.

 a meaningful & adventurous life